 Delete Empty Subtitles

-While your subtitle set has blank subtitles, the button in the progression panel on the top right will be gray and you will see a message that says "Subtitles can't be blank".
-The Subtitles can't be blank message is a clickable link.
-When you click on it, you are brought to the first blank subtitle cell so that you can start deleting blank subtitles individually.
+While your subtitle set has blank subtitles, the button in the progression panel on the top left will be gray and you will see a message that says Subtitles can't be blank.
+Click on the Go to blank subtitles link to go to the first blank subtitle cell so that you can start deleting blank subtitles individually.

 Using this method, all empty subtitle cells will be deleted in your subtitle set.
 After you delete all blank subtitles, you should be able to sync, approve, or mark your subtitles as complete.